Biden, Harris Hold Separate Meetings With Netanyahu as Gaza War Rages On

 President Joe Biden and Israeli Prime Minister Benjamin Netanyahu met at the White House on July 25 for a one-on-one meeting to discuss the ongoing Israel–Hamas war and U.S.–Israel relations.

-Vice President Kamala Harris also met with Mr. Netanyahu later on Thursday afternoon.
+Vice President Kamala Harris also met with Mr. Netanyahu later on the afternoon of July 25.

 During his congressional address, Mr. Netanyahu called for Israel and the United States to continue to “stand together” as the war continues.

-President Biden and Mr. Netanyahu offered a brief comment to members of the press on Thursday afternoon before commencing their meeting.
+President Biden and Mr. Netanyahu offered a brief comment to the press on July 25 before commencing their meeting.

 “Mr. President, we’ve known each other for over 40 years, and you’ve known every Israeli Prime Minister for 50 years, from Golda Meir.
 So, from a proud Jewish Zionist to a proud Irish–American Zionist, I want to thank you for 50 years of public service and 50 years of support for the state of Israel,” Mr. Netanyahu said.
 “I look forward to discussing with you today and working with you in the months ahead on the great issues before us.”

-“I look forward to it as well,” President Biden replied.
+President Biden replied, “I look forward to it as well.”

-Ahead of the meeting, a senior administration official said President Biden planned to reiterate “his ironclad commitment to Israel’s security” during his meeting with Mr. Netanyahu, and the two would discuss the threat posed by Iran and “Iranian proxy and terrorist groups, including Hamas, Hezbollah, [and] the Houthis.”
+Ahead of the meeting, a senior administration official said that President Biden planned to reiterate “his ironclad commitment to Israel’s security” during his meeting with Mr. Netanyahu and that the two would discuss the threat posed by Iran and “Iranian proxy and terrorist groups, including Hamas, Hezbollah, [and] the Houthis.”

-The official said the meeting will cover U.S. efforts to ensure Israel’s defensive capabilities.
+The official said the meeting would cover U.S. efforts to ensure Israel’s defensive capabilities.

-The administration official said President Biden also expects an in-depth discussion about a potential breakthrough in negotiations for a cease-fire in the Gaza Strip and the release of the hostages Hamas is holding.
+The administration official said President Biden also expected an in-depth discussion about a potential breakthrough in negotiations for a cease-fire in the Gaza Strip and the release of the hostages that Hamas is holding.

-“Prime Minister Netanyahu has been working with us to try to get that deal over the finish line,” Mr. Kirby said.
-“There’s still some gaps that remain and we’re going to be talking to the Prime Minister today about closing those gaps.”
+“Prime Minister Netanyahu has been working with us to try to get that deal over the finish line,” he said.
+“There’s [sic] still some gaps that remain, and we’re going to be talking to the prime minister today about closing those gaps.”

 Mr. Kirby rebuffed questions about whether President Biden would consider a unilateral effort to negotiate a hostage release if Mr. Netanyahu abandons the current negotiations.